jdelia/genesis-communities-cpt/readme.txt

 3. Sample Detail page for Genesis Communities CPT.

 ==Changelog==
+= 0.6.8 =
+Bug fix - corrects duplicated featured image on single community post type when using the Winning Agent Pro theme.
 = 0.6.7 =
 Update to avoid conflict with Contact Form 7 hiding the Genesis Communities CPT menu from the Dashboard.
 Changed menu_position in register_post_type() to 21 from 25.